Tag: carbon footprint

 12.3 Clothing and Textiles: Question of leather and fur

 Author: Meghan Maddock ABSTRACT: Leather and fur are part of the textile industry that is currently the second largest polluter in the world.
 It is estimated that the industry is responsible for 10% of the global carbon emissions.
-Retrieved from: Compilation of Air Pollutant Emission Factors: January 1995: Volume I. MAIN Both leather and fur … Continue reading 12.3 Clothing and Textiles: Question of leather and fur
+MAIN Both leather and fur have been a main source within the industry, but at a high…

 13.1 Electronics: Life Cycle Analysis-Power vs Embodied Carbon